qiaokexin/Sbox-depth-evaluation/README.md

 # Sbox-depth-evaluation
 Depth evaluation of 4-bit Sbox

-There are three files in this folder: sbox_depth_test.py all_expr_hw8_within_depth4.5 readme.txt
+There are four files in this folder: sbox_depth_test.py all_expr_hw8_within_depth4.5 readme.txt depth3.txt

-The sbox_depth_test.py program outputs the minimum depth of a given S-box. all_expr_hw8_within_depth4.5.txt contains all the 4-bit balanced boolean functions (from depth 0) up to depth 4.5 that is loaded in python data structure called dictionary.
+The sbox_depth_test.py program outputs the minimum depth of a given S-box. all_expr_hw8_within_depth4.5.txt contains all the 4-bit balanced boolean functions (from depth 0) up to depth 4.5 that is loaded in python data structure called dictionary. depth3.txt contains all 4-bit optimal Sboxes whose depth are 3.
+Here "optimal" we mean the highest probability of differential characteristics and linear bias are all 2^{-2}.

 -------------------------------------------------------------------
 How to test depth of a given S-box: